copp1723/vee_otto/VAUTO_MOCKUP_QUICKSTART.md

 For automated testing in CI:
 1. Set `headless: true` in the test file
 2. Remove `slowMo` for faster execution
-3. Use the test command: `npm run vauto:test`
+3. Use the test command: `npm run vauto:mockup-test`

 ## Need Help?